searchisko/search.jboss.org-ui/README.md

 - **Production:** When building production artifact, it is all automated and driven by Maven only (including automated javascript tests).
 - **Local development:** When you need to quickly open the application without compilation then all you have to do is to execute one or two shell scripts and then you can open `index.html` in browser.

-### Google Closure Version
+### Closure Tools Version

-It is important to keep all versions of [Google Closure](https://developers.google.com/closure) that are used during development in the sync.
+It is important to keep versions of individual parts of [Closure Tools](https://developers.google.com/closure) that are used during development in the sync.

 By Closure compiler version we mean **release** number as defined for Maven use:
 <http://code.google.com/p/closure-compiler/wiki/Maven#Releases>